vmware/versatile-data-kit/projects/vdk-plugins/vdk-trino/src/vdk/plugin/trino/templates/load/versioned/README.md

 - active_to_column       - A column denoting the end time of a record in the target table.
 Equals `active_to_max_value` if the record is not closed.
 - active_to_max_value    - A value denoting an open record in the target table.

+### Database (database):
+- if only one trino db is being used then value will be "trino"
+- if multiple databases being used then based on database requirement value will be given.

 ### Prerequisites:

 In order to use this template you need to ensure the following: